-Cash and cash equivalents - Cash includes cash deposits in banks and cash equivalents.
+Cash includes cash deposits in banks and cash equivalents.
 The Organization considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
 Amounts at each institution are insured in limited amounts by the Federal Deposit Insurance Corporation ("FDIC").